Nice to meet you.

 Optimize your website pages

 The next category in this checklist is to optimize the content on each of your pages.
-Here’s how you can optimize them for your small business’ website:
+Here’s how you can optimize them for your small business website:

 16. Find a main keyword to target

 Each page on your site should target a main keyword.
 A keyword is a search term that people use when they search for something on Google.
 It can be something short like “running shoes” or something more complicated like “how to optimize my small business website for SEO”.
+You should find keywords that are related to your business and target them to reach people who will be searching for your service.

 To find good keywords, there are a few methods you can use: